Citalopram is a type of antidepressant known as a selective serotonin reuptake inhibitor (SSRI).

-If you occasionally forget to take a dose, do not worry.
-Take your next dose the next day at the usual time.
+If you occasionally forget to take a dose, skip the missed dose and take your next dose the next day at the usual time.
 Never take 2 doses at the same time to make up for a forgotten one.

+If you forget doses often, it may help to set an alarm to remind you.
 You could also ask your pharmacist for advice on other ways to help you remember to take your medicine.

 The amount of citalopram that can lead to an overdose varies from person to person.